learnk8s/learnk8s.io/src/advancedKubectl/content.md

 One of the most useful, but often overlooked, tricks to boost your kubectl productivity is command completion.

-Command completion allows you to auto-complete the individual parts of kubectl command with the *Tab* key.
+Command completion allows you to auto-complete individual parts of kubectl commands with the *Tab* key.
 This works for sub-commands, options, and arguments, including hard-to-type things like resource names.

-Here you can see kubectl command completion in action (using the Zsh shell):
+Here you can see kubectl command completion in action:

 ![](asciicast-completion.gif)